 - the moments you refused to give up on yourself regardless of the challenges that got thrown at you.

-You are braver than you know and braver than you give yourself credit for.
+True bravery is realizing you are braver than you give yourself credit for

 So do yourself a kindness and: